howonlee/mertonon/essays/estimates.md

 ### "Sounds good.
 Let's get Hobbs to go add this permissions task a bit.
 Mertonon suggestion says Pobbs but she's busy this week." - whatever Mertonon actually says lol

-"Done."
+"Done.
+I'll go tell Hobbs."

-If you want some more information about Mertonon, contact us directly at [howon@mertonon.com](mailto:howon@mertonon.com) or browse the other docs [here](https://github.com/howonlee/mertonon/tree/master/docs).
+If you want some more details and information about Mertonon, contact us directly at [howon@mertonon.com](mailto:howon@mertonon.com) or browse the other docs [here](https://github.com/howonlee/mertonon/tree/master/docs).

 ## Q&A